mlh6118/data-structures-and-algorithms/python/data_structures/linked-list/README.md

 where the pre-written tests were located.
 After I was shown where they were, I went back and checked that I still passed each test.
 If a test was not passed, I did troubleshooting with the code and fixed the issue.
-All tests in both test files pass.
+All tests in all test files pass.

 Big O:<br>
 Space: O(1) because a singly linked list grows linearly as new elements are